Social security in Germany

+Social security in Germany is a system of social insurance and public benefits that provides financial protection against risks such as illness, unemployment, old age, long-term care needs and workplace accidents.
+It also includes support for families, people with disabilities and people who cannot adequately support themselves.

+The core of the system is statutory social insurance, which covers health insurance, long-term care insurance, pension insurance, unemployment insurance and accident insurance.
+Other forms of social protection include social assistance, housing benefits, family benefits, rehabilitation and social compensation.
+Much of the system is governed by the Sozialgesetzbuch (SGB; Social Code), which sets out the main legal framework for social benefits and social insurance in Germany.

 Unemployment

 Unemployment benefit I

 The unemployment benefit I in Germany is also known as the unemployment insurance.
 The insurance is administered by the Bundesagentur für Arbeit (Federal Employment Agency, BA) and funded by employee and employer contributions.
 This in stark contrast to FUTA in the US and other systems; where only employers make contributions.
 Participation (and thus contributions) are generally mandatory for both employee and employer.
 All workers with a regular employment contract, except freelancers and certain civil servants, contribute to the system.
 Since 2006, certain previously excluded workers have been able to opt into the system on a voluntary basis.

-The system is financed by contributions from employees and employers.
-Employees pay 1.2% of their gross salary below the social security threshold and employers pay 1.2% contribution on top of the salary paid to the employee.
-The contribution level was reduced from 1.3% for employees and employers during the COVID-19 pandemic.
-Contributions are paid only on earnings up to the social security ceiling (2021: 7,100 EUR in western Germany and 6,700 EUR in the former GDR).
-The system is largely self-financed but also receives a subsidy from the state to run the Job centers.
+The system is financed by contributions from both employees and employers.
+Each party pays a contribution of 1.3% of the employee's gross salary.
+These contributions are capped at the social security contribution ceiling (Beitragsbemessungsgrenze), which is 8,450 EUR per month as of 2026.
+The system is largely self-financed, with additional state subsidies provided to support the operation of the Jobcenters.